brucemack/brucemack.github.io/_posts/2024-06-18-ald-nuances-1.md

 are connected to the same wire.

 _(**Side Note**: In the picture above there is a mysterious "+" immediately to the right of the G on one of the two CEYB blocks.
-I've seen this in other places and have not been able to figure out whether it is significant, is a typo, or is a glitch in the ALD software.
+I've seen this in other places in the ALDs and have not been able to figure out whether it is significant, is a typo, or is a glitch in the ALD software.
 There is no mention of this notation in the ALD articles that I've read.
 I would welcome any experts to comment on this.)_

-This 2-drives-5 situation seems counter-intuitive, particular in the case where the two logic outputs are attempting to assert opposite values.
+This 2-drives-5 situation seems strange, particular in the case where the two logic outputs are attempting to assert opposite values.
 Which one wins?
-A review of the schematic of the SMS cards involved helps to understand the many-to-many situation.
+A review of the schematic of the SMS cards involved helps to understand these many-to-many situation.

-Very often this many-to-many wiring arrangement is driven by a CEYB card.
+Very often the many-to-many wiring arrangement is driven by a CEYB card.
 If we focus on the first CEYB card in the diagram above and take a look at the [SMS schematic of the CEYB](https://static.righto.com/sms/CEYB.html) (thank you Ken Shirriff) circuit between pins B and G we see this: